Stocks falter as virus outbreaks fan global recovery fears

-HONG KONG, July 20 (Reuters) - Asian stocks widened their losses on Tuesday as investor sentiment dampened further amid growing fears the spreading Delta variant of the coronavirus would harm the global economic recovery, sending riskier assets skidding sharply.
+HONG KONG (Reuters) - Asian stocks widened their losses on Tuesday as investor sentiment dampened further amid growing fears the spreading Delta variant of the coronavirus would harm the global economic recovery, sending riskier assets skidding sharply.

 Europe and U.S. markets look set to recover however with FTSE futures and E-mini futures for the S&P 500 index up 0.06% and 0.22% respectively.

-China deleveraging risks hurt property stocks and the broader market for a second day, causing a plunge in shares of heavily indebted developer China Evergrande Group (3333.HK).
-The Hang Seng Index (.HSI) plunged 1.16% while China's benchmark CSI300 Index (.CSI300) slid 0.53%.
+China deleveraging risks hurt property stocks and the broader market for a second day, causing a plunge in shares of heavily indebted developer China Evergrande Group.
+The Hang Seng Index plunged 1.16% while China’s benchmark CSI300 Index slid 0.53%.

 In Beijing, policymakers kept the benchmark lending rate for corporate and household loans unchanged at its July fixing on Tuesday, despite growing expectations for a cut after a surprise lowering of bank reserve requirements.